thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 ### status
-if you type `git status` when in a git repository it will show you if you have any staged or unstaged files. remember from the metaphor above that just means
+If you type `git status` when in a git repository it will show you if you have any staged or unstaged files.
+Remember from the metaphor above *unstaged* changes are those packages on the launch pad waiting to be loaded up into the rocket and *staged* changes are the packages already loaded on the rocket ready to be committed to mars.

-in your git repository:
+in your git repository (working directory):

 ```
 $ git status
 ```

-  * this adds them to the *staging area*, or *index* as it's sometimes referred to. example output:
+example output:

 ```